dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 Entities in drawings that are cross-referenced by way of XREF Attach are not actually part of the current drawing; their handles are unchanged but cannot be accessed by handent.
 However, when drawings are combined by means of INSERT, INSERT *, XREF Bind (XBIND), or partial DXFIN, the handles of entities in the incoming drawing are lost, and incoming entities are assigned new handle values to ensure each handle in the current drawing remains unique.

-About Entity Data Functions and the Graphics Screen (AutoLISP).
+#### About Entity Data Functions and the Graphics Screen (AutoLISP)

 Changes to the drawing made by the entity data functions are reflected on the graphics screen, provided the entity being deleted, undeleted, modified, or created is in an area and on a layer that is currently visible.

 There is one exception; when entmod modifies a subentity, it does not update the image of the entire (complex) entity.
 If, for example, an application modifies 100 vertices of an old-style polyline with 100 calls to entmod, the time required to recalculate and redisplay the entire polyline is unacceptably slow.
 Instead, an application can perform a series of subentity modifications, and then redisplay the entire entity with a single call to the entupd function.